 What is a CP88 notice?

-If the IRS is holding your refund because you didn’t pay prior year taxes, they will send you a CP88.
+If the IRS is holding your refund because you didn’t pay prior year taxes, they will send you a CP88 Notice.
 This will explain why your refund is being held and will require a response from you about why you didn’t file.
-Mail this form back or call the number on the notice to speak with an agent.
+You should mail the form back or call the number on the notice to speak with an agent.